Bangalore to Gandikota and Belum Caves – A mad day trip!

 There was a long stretch of two-way highway without any streetlights.
 The cars on high-beam coming from the opposite side can be blinding and you need to follow the light signaling rules to the T, but you can only hope that others do the same.
 We remember stalking one particular car ahead of us which was negotiating the route pretty well, until the point where our big brother (as we named the stranger) went straight on his way while Google sir told us to turn left into the dark woods.

-For 10 km there was not a single car to be seen en-route and we didn’t have the guts to stop the car and recheck our navigation, all we could see was that this narrow desolate road would continue till 20 km more.
-This is when we found another car coming from the opposite direction and the driver waved at us apparently asking us to stop.
+For 10 km there was not a single car to be seen en-route.
+We didn’t have the guts to stop the car and recheck our navigation either.
+All we could see was that this narrow desolate road would continue till 20 km more.
+This is when we found another car coming in the opposite direction.
+The driver waved at us apparently asking us to stop.
 We were a little terrified at first but banked upon our faith in humanity and took a reverse.
 Turns out the poor fellow was asking us if we knew where this road led to, and we said the little we knew on the ongoing trip.
 He assured us that we are on the right track and this road connects to Bangalore.
 All’s well – situations like this re-affirm our perception of safety in the southern part of India time and again.

 Check out the route below for Bangalore to Belum Caves and Gandikota, and back, below-

 Now comes the logistics part, and this is one department that this place is not very strong at.
-The only place to stay is the Haritha Resorts, a residence owned and operated by the Andhra Pradesh Tourism Department, located at a 3-minute walking distance from the Gandikota Fort.
-The resort is designed to look like a fort and has AC rooms and dormitory to accommodate all type of travelers.
+The only place to stay is Haritha Resorts.
+It is owned and operated by AP Tourism and located close to the Gandikota Fort.
+The resort is designed to look like a fort.
+It has standard AC rooms and dormitory arrangement.
 Due to high demand on weekends and holidays, the booking needs to be done at least 3 weeks in advance at any time of the year.
 If you are on a vacation, choose weekdays for a stay in this resort.
 They serve simple but good quality vegetarian food and has very neatly kept rooms with all modern amenities.
 The tariff of AC rooms is less than Rs.
 2000 so keep your expectations realistic.
 The highlight of the stay would be spending the evening on the rooftop.
 Food is another department where Gandikota and Belum caves are likely to disappoint you.
 There is hardly any place to have a wholesome lunch except in the Haritha Resort itself.
 There is a Haritha hotel at Belum Caves which served refreshments, but not an option for a proper meal.
 So if you decide to camp here you have to bring some food along or just live on snacks throughout the day.
 That’s not such a bad idea for one day.